 - Ability to invite in and transition out community members

-- Adaptability in handling changing circumstances
+- Adaptability in changing circumstances

 - Ability to uplift and encourage one another and deal with problems and weaknesses, and so many more abilities